 - Vaginal bleeding between periods

-- Painful or swollen testicles (although this is less common).
+- Painful or swollen testicles (although this is less common)

-Men and women with anorectal gonococcal infections may have either no symptoms and signs or the following:
+People with anorectal gonococcal infections may have either no symptoms and signs or the following:

 - Anal itching